Learning Outcomes

 Other Post-Completion Actions

-- The seller’s solicitor pays the estate agent’s fees (if authorised).
+- The seller’s solicitor pays the estate agent’s fees (if authorised) and accounts to the client for the balance of sale proceeds.

 Worked Example 1.1